David Duval: Broadcasting

 In addition to playing in tournaments, Duval has become a TV golf commentator.
 From 2012 through 2014, he helped commentate The Open Championship and U.S. Open for ESPN.
 In 2015, Duval joined the Golf Channel as a studio analyst.
 Since 2020, Duval has served as the lead analyst for ESPN's coverage of the PGA Championship.

 Personal life

 Duval split with his girlfriend Julie McArthur in early 2002 after being together for eight years.

-He met Susan Persichitte in August 2003 at a Denver restaurant while in town for The International tournament.
-They were engaged in November and married in 2004.
-They have two children together: Brady, born in 2005; and Sienna, born in 2008.
-She has custody of her three older children from a prior marriage: Deano, Nick, and Shalene Karavites.
+Duval and his wife Suzanne (née Persichitte) met at a Denver restaurant in August 2003 while Duval was in the city for The International, a nearby PGA Tour event.
+They married seven months later.
+They have two children together.
+She has custody of her three older children from a prior marriage.
 Their home is in Cherry Hills Village, Colorado, a suburb south of Denver.

-Duval is a registered Democrat.
-He was one of the few Democrats on the PGA Tour during his career.
+According to a 2004 article in the Orlando Sentinel, Duval "was one of those life-long Republicans until a couple of years ago when he re-registered and became a Democrat."
+This made him one of the few Democrats on the PGA Tour.
+He said of the invasion of Iraq: "I don't think it's always right to force our belief system on other people."
+In a 2006 interview with Bob Verdi, Duval stated he voted for John Kerry in the 2004 presidential election.
+He added: "I am socially a Democrat ...
+But I am fiscally a Republican."